 Order III.
 Whales (Cetacea).
-General Characteristics.-We now come to the largest living animals, milk-givers, that live entirely in the water, and are in form fish-like.
+General Characteristics.-We now come to the largest living animals, milkgivers, that live entirely in the water, and are in form fishlike.
 The fore-limbs are paddles, having bones similar to those of the arm and hand of man; the hind-limbs absent or rudimentary, the caudal extremity being provided with a horizontal, fish-like tail that is the principal locomotive organ.
 They are often confused with fishes, but are viviparous, suckling their young (Fig. 334), giving rich, creamy milk.
 They breathe air by means of lungs, having a provision that enables them to remain under water for over an hour without breathing.
 This consists of a large number of reserve blood-vessels that line the interior of the chest and spaces between the ribs, only a portion of this blood passing into circulation from time to time.
-The nostrils are upon the top of the head, and form blow-holes through which vapor, not water,\ is forced.
-The jaws of whales are either armed with conical teeth or plates of fibrous matter called whalebone.
-The amount of blood in the whale is enormous; the aorta or great artery from the heart being alone one foot across, and probably at every pulsation of the great heart ten or fifteen gallons of blood are thrown out.
-The cetaceans range in size from
+The nostrils are upon the top of the head, and form blow-holes through which vapor, not water, is forced.
+The jaws of

-Fig. 334.-The humpback-whale suckling her young.
+FIG. 334.-The humpback-whale suckling her young.
 (After Scammon.)

-\ This error is found in many works, but the whale no more spouts water through its nostrils than can a human being.
-The so-called spouting is vapor, the moisture of the breath and mucus from the nostrils.
+This error is found in many works, but the whale no more spouts water through its nostrils than can a human being.
+The so-called spouting is vapor, the moisture of the breath and mucus from the nostrils. whales are either armed with conical teeth or plates of fibrous matter called whalebone.
+The amount of blood in the whale is enormous; the aorta or great artery from the heart being alone one foot across, and probably at every pulsation of the great heart ten or fifteen gallons of blood are thrown out.
+The cetaceans range in size from the porpoise, three to five feet long, to the rorqual, one hundred and three feet in length.

-Fig. 335.-White whale (Beluga catodon), a cetacean that has been carried alive from America to England by steamer, covered with sea-weed and dashed frequently with water.
+FIG. 335.-White whale (Beluga catodon), a cetacean that has been carried alive from America to England by steamer, covered with sea-weed and dashed frequently with water.